City-of-Helsinki/mlops-template/README.md

 Read more on tidy tools from [tidy tools manifesto](https://cran.r-project.org/web/packages/tidyverse/vignettes/manifesto.html).

-### 4. Data, Model & Loss - The Three Components of Machine Learning
+### 4. Data, Model & Loss: the core components of a ML workflow

 The core of this template constitutes of three notebooks: data, model and loss.
-The notebooks running number prefix (`00_data.ipynb etc.) to emphasize the running order and to improve readability.
+The notebooks running number prefix (`00_data.ipynb` etc.) to emphasize the running order and to improve readability.
 Any data project can be resolved by defining these three steps.
+Together they form a basis for a complete ML workflow from data to trained deployable model.

-You might be used to doing all of them in a single script (multiple lines of code in a file, excecuted in order from top to bottom), but separating makes development, explaining the results and debugging much more efficient.
+You might be used to doing all the steps in a single script or notebook, but separating makes development, explaining the results and debugging much more efficient.

 Each notebook is also a basis for a python module, including tests and documentation.